Can you tell me a little bit about yourself?

 Do you have any books on Amazon?

 I do!
 They’re all Ebooks at this point.
 The biggest one that I co-wrote with J.P.
 Holding is called Defining Inerrancy.
 We also co-wrote other books such as Groundless, and Christian Answers To This Generation’s Questions.
 With an atheist I co-wrote God And Natural Disasters.
 One I have on my own is A Creed For The Ages.
-My wife and I currently attend The Point which is an excellent Lutheran fellowship that meets in a movie theater here.
-We regularly say The Apostles’ Creed together and I wrote this so that members of the church could have a reference guide to help them learn the Creed better.
+A Lutheran Church I once attended said The Apostles’ Creed regularly and I wrote this so that members of the church could have a reference guide to help them learn the Creed better.

 Can you do book reviews?